-- a.
-The concurring vote of four members of the Board of Adjustment shall be necessary grant any variance authorized by this Code. - b.
-The Zoning Administrator may recommend, and the reviewing board may impose, such conditions on a variance as are necessary to accomplish the purposes of this LUC, to prevent or minimize adverse impacts upon the public and neighborhoods and to ensure compatibility.
-These conditions may include but are not limited to limitations on size, bulk and location; standards for landscaping, buffering and screening, lighting and adequate ingress and egress; cash deposits, bonds and other guarantees of deposit; other on-site improvements; and limitations on the duration of the permit or hours of operation. - F. Post-Approval Actions. - 1.
-General.
+- (a) The concurring vote of four members of the Board of Adjustment shall be necessary grant any variance authorized by this Code. - (b) The Zoning Administrator may recommend, and the reviewing board may impose, such conditions on a variance as are necessary to accomplish the purposes of this LUC, to prevent or minimize adverse impacts upon the public and neighborhoods and to ensure compatibility.
+These conditions may include but are not limited to limitations on size, bulk and location; standards for landscaping, buffering and screening, lighting and adequate ingress and egress; cash deposits, bonds and quarantees of deposit: other on-site other improvements; and limitations on the duration of the permit or hours of operation.